ibm-cloud-docs/pattern-network-vrf-only/resiliency-design.md

 The multi-region deployment:

 -   Provides a second location in a separate geographical region that is used as a disaster recovery location providing even more resiliency in the event of a regional failure.
--   Choosing a region that has transit gateway and VPC services available also enables the use of additional “complimentary VPC services” such as Cloud DNS services, {{site.data.keyword.vpe_full}} (VPE), {{site.data.keyword.monitoringlong_notm}}, {{site.data.keyword.loganalysislong_notm}}, and {{site.data.keyword.cloudaccesstraillong_notm}} to further enhance the cloud environment.
+-   Choosing a region that has transit gateway and VPC services available also enables the use of additional “complimentary VPC services” such as Cloud DNS services, {{site.data.keyword.vpe_full}}, {{site.data.keyword.monitoringlong_notm}}, {{site.data.keyword.loganalysislong_notm}}, and {{site.data.keyword.cloudaccesstraillong_notm}} to further enhance the cloud environment.

 ![illustrates a detailed network and component architecture for a multi-region non-TGW solution architecture](cross-region-view.svg){: caption="Figure 5.
 Multi Region View" caption-side="bottom"}